openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

   cause              logic [10:0]  [13:3]
   =================  ============  =======

 ``rvfi_intr`` consists of 14 bits.
 ``rvfi_intr.intr`` is set for the first instruction of the trap handler when encountering an exception or interrupt.
 ``rvfi_intr.exception`` indicates it was caused by synchronous trap and ``rvfi_intr.interrupt`` indicates it was caused by an interrupt.
 ``rvfi_intr.cause`` signals the cause for entering the trap handler.

-``rvfi_intr`` is not set for debug traps unless a debug entry happens in the first instruction of an interrupt handler (see ``rvfi_intr`` == X in the table below).
-In this case CSR side-effects (to ``mepc``) can be expected.

-.. table:: Table of scenarios for 1st instruction of exception/interrupt/debug handler
+.. table:: Table of scenarios for first instruction of exception/interrupt/debug handler
-  :name: Table of scenarios for 1st instruction of exception/interrupt/debug handler
+  :name: Table of scenarios for first instruction of exception/interrupt/debug handler
   :widths: 60 5 5 5 10 5 5 5
   :class: no-scrollbar-table